2024 Award Winners

 All God’s Children, directed by Ondi Timoner, produced by Ondi Timoner, David Turner, Anthony Ervolino.
 (World Premiere) Available online through December 1.

-Death & Taxes, directed by Justin Shein, Robert Edwards, produced by Yael Melamede, Justin Shein, Robert Edwards.
+Death & Taxes, directed by Justin Schein, Robert Edwards, produced by Yael Melamede, Justin Schein, Robert Edwards.
 (World Premiere) Available online through December 1.

 Drop Dead City – New York City on the Brink in 1975, directed and produced by Peter Yost, Michael Rohatyn.
 (World Premiere)